mchan7841/search_algorithms/README.md

 ### Conclusion

 Depth-First search did not find the optimal solution but it did explore around half of the states that any of the algorithms that found the optimal solutions used.
-TODO

 ## Iterative Depth First Search
 ### Premise
 Using a last in first out queue we will explore the possible states by exploring the latest state added to the frontier.
 Instead of exploring the most recently discovered state until the solution is found, the algorithm will explore up until a certain depth is met.
 Once the depth is met, a new search will run with a depth limit that is one higher.
 Pruning may be the reason why ids performs similarly to dfs.
-TODO: add more

 ### Pseudo Code
 ```